 The City will continue to work with Transport for NSW to modify the operation of the city centre transport system to enable the reallocation of street space from vehicles to people, places and plantings.
 This will be a critical enabler of this action.
-The focal actions are:
+The City will advocate for:

-- Prioritising the Cross City Tunnel and Eastern Distributor as routes for through traffic to bypass the city centre where appropriate - Ensuring that WestConnex and the Western Harbour Tunnel result in fewer vehicles driving in the city centre - Leveraging Sydney Metro, with interchanges available at new locations such as Waterloo and Sydenham - potentially allowing the reduction of the number of buses serving the city centre - Reducing bus layover through more throughrouting and better levels of bus priority on corridors leading to the city centre (Action #13) - Reducing vehicle speeds - Advocating for reforms to Traffic Committee processes to prioritise this program - Working with stakeholders and businesses to better understand the nexus between better spaces and economic performance - Accelerating the transition of key vehicle fleets to electric.
+- Prioritising the Cross City Tunnel and Eastern Distributor as routes for through traffic to bypass the city centre where appropriate - Ensuring that WestConnex and the Western Harbour Tunnel result in fewer vehicles driving in the city centre - Leveraging Sydney Metro, with interchanges available at new locations such as Waterloo and Sydenham, Five Dock, and Burwood North - potentially allowing the reduction of the number of buses serving the city centre - Reducing bus layover through more throughrouting and better levels of bus priority on corridors leading to the city centre (Action #13) - Reducing vehicle speeds - Advocating for reforms to Traffic Committee processes to prioritise this program - Working with stakeholders and businesses to better understand the nexus between better spaces and economic performance - Accelerating the transition of key vehicle fleets to electric.